Technical Calculator

 • \(\ P_2, P_1\) represent the final and initial pressure.

-• Determine the initial and final states of the system.
-These states revolve around the temperature, volume, pressure, or other related parameters
+• Decide the initial and final states of the machine. those states revolve across the temperature, extent, pressure, or other associated parameters

-• Put the values of initial and final states in the entropy change equation as we have done below
+• Positioned the values of initial and final states inside the entropy change equation as we've finished underneath

 where,